 The lump-sum is a one-off optional payment due at the end of your (PCP) finance term, if you decide to keep the car.

 This is normally referred to as the Guaranteed Future Value (GFV) and is an estimated value of how much the car will be worth at the end of a finance agreement (based on your expected mileage and agreement term).
 The GFV is only applicable if you intend to hand the car back at the end of the agreement as part of the goods return option.

-There’s no lump sum payment on the Fixed (HP) finance option, which is why monthly payments are usually higher than with the Flex (PCP) option.Back to top
+There’s no lump sum payment on the Hire Purchase (HP) finance option, which is why monthly payments are usually higher than with the Personal Contract Purchase (PCP) option.Back to top

 APR stands for Annual Percentage Rate and is the amount of interest on your total borrowed amount that you'll pay annually (averaged over the full term of the loan).

 APR’s are typically used when comparing finance options to understand which would be the cheapest option overall.Back to top

 If you use Car Finance instead of an unsecured personal loan to buy your car you’ll benefit from extra consumer protection.
 The consumer rights act applies which means the finance company has responsibility for the quality of the goods and to resolve any issues with the dealership if they are not of the required standard.

 Under the Consumer Credit Act 1974 you have a right to end any regulated Hire Purchase (HP) or Personal Contract Purchase (PCP) agreement at any time before the final repayment under your agreement, becomes due.
 This is known as voluntary termination and is detailed in the ‘Termination: Your Rights’ section on your credit agreement.